Ben Westwood: Representative career

 He was a substitute for Yorkshire against Lancashire in the second game of the expanded County of Origin series in 2002.

 He won a call up to the Great Britain standby squad for the 2006 Tri-Nations.

 In September 2008 he was named in the England training squad for the 2008 Rugby League World Cup, and in October 2008 he was named in the final 24-man England squad.

-In 2011 Westwood has established himself within the elite England squad and featured in all of England's 2011 Four Nations matches.
-The tournament earned him the reputation of a hard-working and aggressive back-rower who thrives on intensity.
+By 2011, Westwood has established himself within the England squad and appeared in all of England's 2011 Four Nations matches.
+His performances in the tournament were noted as characteristics of a hard-working and aggressive back-rower who thrives on intensity.

 He was named in the England squad for the 2013 Rugby League World Cup.